-The first command is issued by an authentication provider willing to authorize a user, the second to revoke such authorization.
-Note that the authentication command provides additional information for logging, i.e., the name and email of the authenticated user and a token that has been during the DHCP process and sent to the client in the early authentication phase.
+Note that the authentication commands provides additional information for logging, i.e. the name and email of the authenticated user and a token that has been during the DHCP process and sent to the client in the early authentication phase.